The SS Endurance, originally named Polaris, was built in Norway in 1912. She was specifically designed for polar conditions:

 Shackleton, as a veteran of previous renowned explorations, and his ship attracted press attention, and many photos as a result.

 Press reports of the day, and recent reports, talk of the SS Endurance leaving Millwall Docks at the start of expedition.
 It’s not clear to me if this is in error, or if indeed the ship did ceremoniously depart from the docks.
-This photo shows the SS Endurance sailing down the Thames after leaving Millwall.
+Even more confusing, the following photo shows the Endurance outside the West India Dock Entrance and facing upstream.

 As for the expedition, it went terribly wrong.
 Not long after leaving South Georgia, progress was impeded by unexpected pack ice.
 By 24th January 1915, Endurance was icebound, and consequently drifted for months with the ice.
 From October the ice began to crush and sink the ship.
 Shackleton and five others took one of the ship’s lifeboats and sailed to South Georgia to obtain rescue for the rest of the crew.